john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

 # Object-Oriented Programming, Part 1

 [Object-Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) (OOP) means programming with [classes](https://en.wikipedia.org/wiki/Class_%28computer_programming%29).
-The "class" is a fundamental building block in Python.
-All of Python's standard libraries use classes, as do nearly all popular Python programs.
+The "class" is a fundamental building block in Python, and used everywhere.

 ### The `class` Keyword